JoseLion/maybe/README.md

 # Maybe - Safely handle exceptions

-`Maybe<T>` is a monadic wrapper similar `java.util.Optional`, but with a different intention.
-By leveraging `Optional<T>` benefits, it provides a functional API that safely allows us to perform operations that may or may not throw checked and unchecked exceptions.
+`Maybe<T>` is a monadic wrapper similar to `java.util.Optional`, but with a different intention.
+By leveraging `Optional<T>` benefits, it provides a functional API that safely allows us to perform operations that may throw checked and unchecked exceptions.

 The wrapper intends to help us avoid the imperative _try/catch_ syntax, while promoting safe exception handling and functional programming principles.